saadmoinkhan/Predictive-Maintenance/README.md

 </br>

-* In this project, we will be analyzing airplane engine data but this can be <b>applied to other machinery as well<b>.
+* In this project, we will be analyzing airplane engine data but this can be <b>applied to other machinery as well</b>.
 We will try to predict the remaining useful life of the aircraft engine.</br></br>

 * In summary, the scenario employs simulated aircraft data from 21 sensors to anticipate when an aircraft engine would fail in the future, allowing for proactive maintenance planning.